How important is a consistent stretching routine?

 - Building lean muscle in the long run

 Most importantly, if you don’t have time in your workout routine to stretch, you will be forced to make time later for doctor’s appointments…it is not a matter of if you will injure yourself, but only a matter of when, and how severe the injury.
-So let’s make the time.
+So make the time – you’ll be glad you did.